 The IBJJF also runs annual world championship events in both gi and no gi too.

 There are also other organisations which run gi-optional events.
 The most well known of these is the Abu Dhabi Combat Club (ADCC) which was started by Sheik Tahnoon Bin Zayed Al Nahyan.
 The ADCC World Submission Fighting Championships take place every year, and there are also national and qualifier events around the world each year.
 In this ruleset the gi is optional, and therefore no gi clothing tends to be what most fighters wear.

 Organisations and competitions can have key rules differences which encourage certain techniques over others.
-For example, the ADCC does not ban heel hooks like the IBJJF ruleset does, which has meant that these leg lock submissions have flourished in no gi style competitions like ADCC.
+For example, the ADCC does not ban heel hooks like the IBJJF ruleset in the gi does, which has meant that these leg lock submissions have flourished in no gi style competitions like ADCC.